1saadahmed1/XFounderFinder-V2/README.md

 # X Network Visualization

-An interactive 3D visualization tool for exploring X (formerly Twitter) following networks.
+An interactive Founder finding tool for exploring X (formerly Twitter) following networks.
 This application allows users to analyze the network structure, identify influential accounts, detect communities, and generate summaries of tweet content.

 ## Features

-- **3D Force-Directed Graph Visualization** with permanent node labels, directional arrows, and interactive controls
 - **Topic Nodes** that connect to accounts discussing similar topics
 - **Network Analysis** using CloutRank (PageRank) or In-Degree metrics
 - **Community Detection** powered by AI to group accounts by similar topics and interests